ssarrayya/ssarrayya.github.io/README.txt

-Using this template by the Author below, I have made adjustments to fir my Portfolio Feel free to reuse my adjustments.
+Using this template by the Author below, I have made adjustments to for my Portfolio.
+Feel free to reuse my adjustments.
 If you have any corrections, please make a pull request.
 You can contact me throught the contact section too if you have any questions.